 With Mother’s Day fast approaching, pausing to reflect on what God’s Word says about moms is a great exercise.
-Whether you just want to find a little encouragement for your mom or you need something to put in this year’s card, this list of bible verses about mothers is the perfect overview of what Scripture says about the women we all know and love.
+Whether you just want to find a little encouragement for your mom or you need something to put in this year’s card, this list of Mother's Day Bible verses is the perfect overview of what scripture says about the women we all know and love.

 “Children, obey your parents in the Lord, for this is right.
 ‘Honor your father and mother’—which is the first commandment with a promise — ‘so that it may go well with you and that you may enjoy long life on the earth.’” -Ephesians 6:1-3

-In this verse, we are told exactly why honoring your father and mother is important — it will help you have a long and fulfilling life.
+In this verse, from the NIV Bible, we are told exactly why honoring your father and mother is important — it will help you have a long and fulfilling life.

 Every one of you shall revere his mother and his father, and you shall keep my Sabbaths: I am the LORD your God. – Leviticus 19:3

 God also proclaims that honoring your parents is key to obedience — just like keeping the Sabbath day holy.
 Keeping these commandments together highlights their importance.

 For God said, ‘Honor your father and mother’ and ‘Anyone who curses their father or mother is to be put to death.’
 But you say that if anyone declares that what might have been used to help their father or mother is ‘devoted to God,’ they are not to ‘honor their father or mother’ with it.
 Thus you nullify the word of God for the sake of your tradition. – Matthew 15:4-6

 In this passage, Jesus criticizes how easily the Pharisees have dismissed their duty to their parents by merely claiming that their resources were God’s.
 He emphasizes that tradition is no excuse to ignore the commandment to honor your mother.